Caregiver Perspective: Understanding Immunosuppression

 The following are some of my observations regarding risk factors if you are immunocompromised and suggestions for reducing your risks in healthcare facilities.

-- Ask that your medical record be visibly labeled prominently as immunocompromised.
-You want any healthcare worker coming into contact with you to be aware that you are at increased risk for acquiring infections.
+1. Ask that your medical record be prominently labeled as immunocompromised.
+You want any healthcare worker you come in contact with to know you are at increased risk for infections.
 Therefore, if they have an active infection or may be contagious from exposure, they will be forewarned and take appropriate precautions.

-- Never eat at a buffet.
+7. Never eat at a buffet.
 Anywhere.
-(Visualize a spray of germs coming from an open mouth or nose traveling a distance of 3-5 feet from the said mouth over the entire salad area while at the same time someone is picking up pieces of food dropped from their plate and returning it to the bowls with their fingers that just picked their runny nose.
-Need any other reason?)
+Visualize a spray of germs coming from an open mouth or nose traveling a distance of 3 to 5 feet from the said mouth over the entire salad area while at the same time, someone is picking up pieces of food dropped from their plate and returning it to the bowls with their fingers that just picked their runny nose.
+Need any other reason?

-- Explain to everyone that they are contagious at least twenty-four hours before symptoms appear and several days after symptoms go away.
-If exposed to anyone with an infectious disease spread by coughing, sneezing, diarrhea, vomiting, touching, stay away.
+8. Explain to everyone that they are contagious at least 24 hours before symptoms appear and several days after symptoms go away.
+If exposed to anyone with an infectious disease spread by coughing, sneezing, diarrhea, vomiting, or touching, stay away.
 Also stay away if they have a fever, chills, body aches, etc., for at least 48 hours after symptoms are no longer present.
 Ask your coworkers to do the same.

 Resistance to infection must be taken seriously

-Unfortunately, when you are immunocompromised, you must remain diligent always.
+When you are immunocompromised, you must always remain diligent.
 Limit your time in public areas.
 Don’t go out shopping or to public areas during flu or cold season.
-Tell family and friends to visit using video chats methods if they have been sick.
+Tell family and friends to visit using video chat methods if they have been sick.

 Your resistance to infection is real and must be taken seriously.
 Take reasonable precautions at all times while you remain on Ocrevus.
-The medication has excellent potential to make the lives of MS family members better, but we must respect the potential side effects as well.
+I believe the medicine has excellent potential to improve the lives of MS family members, but we must respect the potential side effects as well.

 Join the conversation